 As with any translation method, there are advantages and disadvantages.
 One major disadvantage of Machine Translation is its inability to pick up on cultural nuances, contextual content clues, and local slang.

 This results in content that can feel a bit robotic, choppy, and not culturally aligned.
-That said, Machine Translation is an efficient method for lower-tier content that does not require extensive content finesse.
+That said, Machine Translation is an efficient method for lower-tier content that does not require extensive finesse.

 However, industry experts often recommend against using Machine Translation for intricate customer-facing content.